marco-luzzara/OAuth2-OpenIDConnect/README.md

 - `NETWORK_PROTOCOL`: http/https
 - `HOST`: localhost
 - `RESOURCE_SERVER_ENDPOINT`: the resource server endpoint
+- `SESSION_MAX_AGE`: is the expiration time (in milliseconds) of the session id associated to each user. **Note**: the tokens' lifetime should be lower or equal than this value, because tokens are assigned to the session object.
+Once the session is destroyed, tokens are lost as well.
 - `SESSION_STORAGE_CONNECTION_STRING`: the connection string of the db that stores the users' sessions
 - `SESSION_SECRET`: the secret used to encrypt the session id
 - `PRIVATE_KEY`: the private key used to sign the JWTs.
 Must be RSA at least 2048 bit